Sometimes when students asked how old I was

 I was born a few months after Martin Luther King Jr. and Robert Kennedy were assassinated.

-Some search their brains for these facts, eyes squinted hard for maximum thinking power.
+Some searched their brains for these facts, eyes squeezed shut for maximum thinking power.

-Many grab their smartphones and plug in keywords, triumphantly shout 1968!
+Many grabbed their smartphones to plug in keywords and triumphantly shout the year

-then consult their calculators for the final number.
+then consult their calculators for the final answer.

-Others blink slowly and look away, uninterested in history & math,
+Others blinked slowly or looked away, uninterested in history & math,

-obviously I was born a long time ago, maybe even before their parents, who are old and boring.
+obviously I was born a long time ago, probably before their parents who were old and boring.

-Whenever I go through this exercise I'm reminded
+Whenever I went through this exercise I was reminded

-of how many events the whole world knows
+of how many things that the whole world knows

 sees